slanatech/swagger-stats/readme.md

 # swagger-stats

+Monitor REST API performance, health and usage statistics in node express apps

-Collect and monitor REST API statistics in node express app based on Swagger API specification or express routes
+**swagger-stats** monitors REST API requests and responses in node express apps and collects statistics. swagger-stats detects and monitors statistics for API operations based on express routes or Swagger specification.

-**swagger-stats** helps you to understand how your API processes requests. swagger-stats monitors requests and responses in node express app and collects statistics.
-You may then retrieve statistics using swagger-stats API, as well as you may monitor statistics using UI front end.
+You may retrieve statistics using swagger-stats API, as well as you may monitor statistics using built-in UI front end.
 With data collected by swagger-stats you may spot problematic API endpoints, see where most of errors happens, catch long-running requests, analyze details of last errors, observe trends in requests volumes.

-**swagger-stats** collects these statistics:
+**swagger-stats** collects:
 * Counts of requests and responses(total and by response class), processing time (total/avg/max), content length(total/avg/max) for requests and responses, rates for requests and errors.
 This is baseline set of metrics.